Skip to Georgetown Americas Institute Full Site Menu Skip to main content

 Javier Mejia Cubillos is a lecturer in the Department of Political Science at Stanford University and a member of the Stanford Civics Initiative.
 His work sits at the intersection of social networks and economic history, with additional interests in entrepreneurship and political economy, and a geographical specialty in Latin America.
 He holds a Ph.D. in economics from Universidad de los Andes and has also served as a postdoctoral associate and lecturer at NYU Abu Dhabi and a visiting scholar at the University of Bordeaux.
 He is a columnist for Forbes Colombia and co-hosts the New Books in Economic and Business History podcast.

 Roman Ortiz is a scholar and consultant with over 25 years of experience in Latin American security and defense affairs.
 His work focuses on insurgencies and terrorist groups, the transformation of Latin American military organizations, and Russian and Chinese security activities in the region.
 Currently, he is the director of the Strategic Analysis and Consulting Group, a consulting firm specializing in Latin American security and defense affairs, and associated fellow with the International Institute for Strategic Studies.
-Ortiz has taught and consulted at institutions in the United States, Spain, and Colombia, including the Catholic University of America, the Joint Special Operations University, the William J. Perry Center for Hemispheric Defense Studies, and the Universidad de los Andes.
-He previously served as coordinator of the Security Studies Area at Fundación Ideas para la Paz in Bogotá.
+Roman has taught and consulted at institutions in the United States, Spain, and Colombia, including the Catholic University of America, the Joint Special Operations University, the William J. Perry Center for Hemispheric Defense Studies, and the Universidad de los Andes.
+He previously served as Coordinator of the Security Studies Area at Fundación Ideas para la Paz in Bogotá.
 Between 2010 and 2014, he served as adviser to the Colombian Minister of Defense.
 During this time, he advised on the planning and execution of the "Sword of Honor" campaign, which played a critical role in reducing violence in Colombian rural areas and bringing the FARC to the negotiating table.
-He holds a Ph.D. in political science from Complutense University in Madrid.
+He holds a Ph.D. in Political Science from Complutense University in Madrid.

 Michael Shifter is an adjunct professor at the Center for Latin American Studies at Georgetown University and former president of the Inter-American Dialogue.
 Shifter held senior positions at the Dialogue for nearly three decades and served 12 years as president; he currently serves as senior fellow at the organization.
 Prior to joining the Inter-American Dialogue, Shifter directed the Latin American and Caribbean program at the National Endowment for Democracy and, before that, the Ford Foundation’s governance and human rights program in the Andean region and Southern Cone.
 In the 1980s, he was a representative in Brazil with the Inter-American Foundation and worked at the Woodrow Wilson Center’s Latin American Program.
 Shifter graduated Phi Beta Kappa and summa cum laude from Oberlin College and holds a M.A. in sociology from Harvard University, where he taught Latin American development and politics for four years.